liambll/blog-archive/_posts/2017-06-29-linear-regression.markdown

 \\[
 VIF_i = \frac{1}{1 - R_i^2}
 \\]
   * Durbin-Watson test is used to detect the presence of autocorrelation (a relationship between values separated from each other by a given time lag) in the residuals.
 If \\(\e_t\\) is the residual associated with observation at time \\(t\\), Durbin-Watson statistics can be caculated as below.
-Durbin-Watson statistics smaller than 1 or greater than 3 indicates significant positive/negative autocorrelation.
+As a rule of thumb, Durbin-Watson statistics smaller than 1 or greater than 3 indicates significant positive/negative autocorrelation.
 \\[
 d = \frac{\sum_{t=2}^T (e_t - e_{t-1})^2}{\sum_{t=1}^T e_t^2}
 \\]